nus-cs2103-AY2223S1/ip/docs/README.md

 Prints goodbye message and exits the program.

 ```
-Bye.
+Bye friend.
 Hope to see you again soon!
+...
 ```